-In August 2016, Professor Hans Leisen and his wife, Dr Esther von Plehwe-Leisen, were awarded the Officer’s Cross of the Order of Merit of the Federal Republic of Germany for their long‑standing commitment to conservation work at World Heritage sites, in particular the Angkor Wat temple complex.
+In August 2016, Professor Hans Leisen and Dr Esther von Plehwe-Leisen were awarded the Officer’s Cross of the Order of Merit of the Federal Republic of Germany for their long‑standing commitment to conservation work at World Heritage sites, in particular the Angkor Wat temple complex.
 In December 2017, a symposium was held to mark the 20th anniversary of the project.

 Since 2008, excavations led by the German Archaeological Institute (DAI) have been under way at the Prohear burial site in Prohear, a village in Prey Veng Province, in cooperation with the Cambodian Ministry of Culture and archaeologists from the Memot Centre for Archaeology in Phnom Penh.
 Work to document the findings is still underway.

 The German Academic Exchange Service promotes academic cooperation through the secondment of a long‑term German lecturer to Cambodia and by awarding short- and long‑term scholarships to Cambodian students.
 In 2002, a new course in media and communication was established at the Royal University of Phnom Penh with support from the German Academic Exchange Service and the Konrad-Adenauer-Stiftung.
 Each year, the DAAD enables a number of German scholarship holders – from students to university lecturers – to spend time in Cambodia and provides Cambodians with the opportunity to study, teach or pursue research in Germany.
 At the initiative of the German Academic Exchange Service and the Federal Ministry for Economic Cooperation and Development, a delegation of 17 high‑level representatives of ASEAN countries, including Cambodia, visited Germany for the first time in 2017 to learn more about the country’s education and development systems.